 Private home sales, those not listed on the MLS, accounted for 23 percent of San Francisco County home sales in last year, according to findings from PocketList.
-The firm expected to find a high percentage of these non-publicly listed trades in high end neighborhoods like Pacific Heights and Marina, but instead found these transactions were spread all over the county’s map like a “smallpox epidemic."
-"It's happening and it's prevalent," said Tom MacLeod, founder and CEO of PocketList, adding a number of these deals involve newly constructed homes, as developers avoid listing on the MLS in order to maximize profits.
-Agents avoid listing private sales results Of the 23 percent of private sales PocketList also found that the majority were not entered into the MLS following closing.
-According to MacLeod, agents, as a courtesy, typically enter the sales prices of off-market deals on the MLS for comparable reasons.
-"A portion of data is not available to get an accurate picture...
+While the firm expected a high percentage of these non-publicly listed trades to be in high end neighborhoods like Pacific Heights and Marina, it found these transactions were spread all over the county’s map like a “smallpox epidemic.”

 - A host of private home sales involve new construction.